supercollider/rfcs/rfcs/0005-extend-node-info-response.md

 extensive SynthDef controls) the `/g_queryTree.reply` response is often malformed; the largest OSC packet cannot hold all of the data and truncates it.
 Avoiding this overflow by querying various subtrees and patching the results together is error-prone and unreliable for the same reasons.
-Tt’s not possible to query the state of a synth without potentially querying the state of its siblings too, which runs the risk of overflowing the OSC packet.
+It’s not possible to query the state of a synth without potentially querying the state of its siblings too, which runs the risk of overflowing the OSC packet.